Category: Industry Analysis

 Looking Ahead

 The ServiceNow acquisition spree marks a turning point.
 AI governance has moved from emerging concern to validated market category, with billions of dollars of M&A activity confirming its importance.
+This shift is playing out across every industry vertical.

 ServiceNow is betting that AI governance will be non-negotiable for enterprises that want to scale AI.
 Based on what we’re seeing in the market, that bet looks correct.